C191068/Ali_Khatami_lottery3/README.md

 So if you make a request and there is one block of confirmation <br>

-Maybe we don't actually send it <br>
+Maybe we don't actually send it, because you are afraid of some kind of blockchain reorganization <br>